This article is part of a larger series on POS Systems.

 - Top-rated sales tools: Square is a top-rated POS system for sales.
 You can sell your products, memberships, classes, and gift certificates online and in person.
 It tracks inventory, manages stock across multiple locations, allows for billing or invoicing, and has a free website builder.
 You can also program discounts.

 - Square Assistant: Square Assistant sends appointment reminders via text.
 It can respond to customers to confirm, cancel, or reschedule appointments.
-Most of the automated texting apps for other salon POS systems on our list cannot suggest reschedules.
+Most automated texting apps for other salon POS systems on our list cannot suggest reschedules.

 What Square Appointments Is Missing

-Square lets you make customer groups, but for a full membership or loyalty program, you need Square Loyalty, which costs extra.
+- Built-in loyalty or membership programs: Square lets you make customer groups, but for a full membership or loyalty program, you need Square Loyalty, which costs extra.
 The other salon POS software on our list have these programs, though sometimes in higher-tier plans.

 Fresha: Best for Small Salons With Multiple Stylists